-A political crisis in Northern Ireland over the UK government's handling of on-the-run republican terror suspects receded when the announcement of a judge-led review prompted Stormont's First Minister to lift his resignation threat.
+A political crisis in Northern Ireland over the Government's handling of on-the-run republican terror suspects receded tonight when the announcement of a judge-led review prompted Stormont's First Minister to lift his resignation threat.

-Peter Robinson stepped back from the brink after UK prime minister David Cameron commissioned the probe into a scheme that saw letters sent to more than 180 individuals advising them they could return to Northern Ireland without fear of prosecution.
+Peter Robinson stepped back from the brink after Prime Minister David Cameron commissioned the probe into a scheme that saw letters sent to more than 180 individuals advising them they could return to Northern Ireland without fear of prosecution.

 Mr Robinson said the deluge of calls his party had received from victims and other members of the public demonstrated there was nothing "synthetic" about the crisis.

 The DUP leader said he welcomed the review and said he now had no need to tender his resignation.